 Chelsea Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 An example of a Freehold Enfranchisement decision for a Catford premises is 44 Elmer Road in January 2013.
 The Tribunal dacied that amount to be paid by the Leaseholders for the Landlords freehold reversion was £12,951 as at the valuation date (20" September 2012).This matter was referred back to the Bromley County Court to deal with costs, fees and any other outstanding matters.
-This case was in relation to 2 flats.
+This case related to 2 flats.
 The unexpired term as at the valuation date was 74.25 years.